ankitects/anki-manual/src/deck-options.md

 are used for optimization.

-You can also optimize the parameters for all of your presets at once, by clicking on the down arrow in the top right, then choosing "Optimize All Presets".
+You can also optimize the parameters for all of your presets at once, by clicking on the down arrow in the top right corner of the deck options window, then choosing "Optimize All Presets".

 **Evaluate FSRS Parameters**